ccvnnn/mypackage/README.md

 The **Visualizer** class is responsible for creating plots and visual representations of the analysis.
 Some functions in this class accept outputs from the Analyzer, while others can operate independently based on user-defined parameters.

+Additionally to the two classes, there is a helper file called "organize_data" which processes the given dataset by deleting one column if two columns share the same information (for example "pclass" and "class").
+In addition, missing ages are filled with the average age of men and women.
+Finally, the cleaned dataset is saved as a new cleaned_data.csv file.

 ## Example
 First, instantiate the `Analyzer` class with your dataset: